Research Into Digestive System Issues

 We're funding research to develop a non-porcine enzyme replacement therapy with improved activity.
 This will offer an alternative to people with CF with pancreatic insufficiency who need to take enzymes.

-We have also helped organize a group of gastrointestinal (GI) specialists to focus on the treatment and research of GI issues in CF. Called the Developing Innovative Gastroenterology Specialty Training program, or DIGEST, this group of GI doctors is developing best practices and gaining an improved understanding of abdominal symptoms to lead to better treatments.
+In addition, we have helped organize a group of gastrointestinal (GI) specialists to focus on the treatment and research of GI issues in CF. Called the Developing Innovative Gastroenterology Specialty Training program, or DIGEST, this group of GI doctors undergoes three years of training, develops best practices, and gains an improved understanding of abdominal symptoms to lead to better treatments.

 Current Treatments

-Various medications are currently available to help relieve the various symptoms associated with pancreatic insufficiency.
+Some medications are available to help relieve the various symptoms associated with pancreatic insufficiency.

-For more information on how the liver is affected in CF, read about the digestive tract.
+For more information on how the liver is affected in CF, read about the digestive system or watch “Understanding the Complexities of Liver Disease and CF” from ResearchCon 2024:

 Research Underway

-Because CFLD is difficult to identify in its early stages, doctors need better methods to diagnose it in time to minimize liver damage.
-The Cystic Fibrosis Liver Disease Network, an innovative collaboration between the CF Foundation and the National Institute of Diabetes and Digestive and Kidney Diseases, is conducting several studies investigating the best methods of screening for the presence of liver disease:
+Because liver complications are difficult to identify in their early stages, doctors need better methods to diagnose problems in time to minimize liver damage and prevent complications related to CF-associated liver disease (CFLD).
+The Cystic Fibrosis Liver Disease Network, an innovative collaboration between the CF Foundation and the National Institute of Diabetes and Digestive and Kidney Diseases, conducted several studies investigating the best methods of screening for the presence of liver disease:

-• The ELASTIC study is investigating a noninvasive method to identify scarring in the liver.
+• The ELASTIC study investigated a noninvasive method to identify scarring in the liver.
+They found that liver stiffness measured by elastography — non-invasive specialized medical imaging — can help identify advanced CFLD.

-• Another study is using MRI as a tool to identify individuals with CF who have advanced liver disease.
+• Another study using MRI and elastography also found that these tests can help identify individuals with CF who have advanced liver disease.

 Current Treatments

-People with CFLD do not have many treatment options, but a multidisciplinary approach that includes the CF care center team is recommended in clinical care guidelines.
+People with advanced CFLD do not have many treatment options, but a multidisciplinary approach that includes the CF care center team is recommended in clinical care guidelines.
 The team will determine the causes of specific liver abnormalities and treat them accordingly.
-This treatment can include nutritional therapy and a medication that thins the bile.
+This treatment can include nutritional therapy and closer monitoring for complications as well as medications that may help treat those complications.

 Colorectal Cancer